johnsanterre/DataScience/class_001.md

-Welcome to the rodeo, your job this semester is just to stay on the bucking bronco, and not worry to much about how you manage to achieve your goal!
+Welcome to the rodeo, your job this semester is just to stay on the bucking bronco, and not worry to much about how you manage to achieve this goal!

 # Class Notes: